rauf-r/Password-Checker/README.txt

-You should use run the program from the command_prompt/terminal, do not run it in IDE.
+You should run the program from the command_prompt/terminal, do not run it in IDE.

-Your command shold look like this:

-python3  pswdcheck.py  password123
+Your command shold look like this: python3  pswdcheck.py  password123

 #password123 - example of password you want to check